Citrus-Scented Brined Turkey Recipe

 - 3. Drain and discard brine.
 Rinse turkey under cold water; pat dry.
 Place the lemon, orange, onion, thyme and reserved garlic in both cavities.
 Rub oil over skin.
 Skewer turkey openings; tie drumsticks together.

 - 4. Place turkey breast side up on a rack in a roasting pan.
-Bake, uncovered, at 325° for 4 to 4-1/2 hours or until a meat thermometer reads 160° (cover loosely with foil if turkey browns too quickly).
+Bake, uncovered, at 325° for 4 to 4-1/2 hours or until a meat thermometer inserted in the thigh reads 180° (cover loosely with foil if turkey browns too quickly).
 Let stand for 15 minutes before removing contents from cavities and carving the turkey.
 Yield: 12-14 servings.